nats-io/nats-architecture-and-design/adr/ADR-51.md

   body
 ```

 This message will be published near the supplied timestamp, the `Nats-Schedule-Target` must be a subject in the same stream and the published message could be republished using Stream Republish configuration.
+Additional headers added to the message will be sent to the target subject verbatim.

+If a message is made with a schedule in the past it is immediately sent.
+If a server was down for a month and a scheduled message is recovered, even if it was schedule  for a month ago, it will be sent immediately.
+To avoid this, add a `Nats-TTL` header to the message so it will be removed after the TTL.

 Messages produced from this kind of schedule will have a `Nats-Schedule-Next` header set with the value `purge`